helpingstar/cs285-script/script/CS_285_Lecture_7_Part_3.md

 9. So as our policy changes, what really changes is this max.
 10. Remember, the way that we got this max was by taking the argmax, which is our policy, the policy in an argmax policy, and then plugging it back into the Q value to get the actual value for the policy.
 11. So inside of that max, you can kind of unpack it.
-12. And pretend that it's actually Q phi of si prime comma argmax of Q phi, and that argmax is basically our policy.
+12. And pretend that it's actually Q ϕ of si prime comma argmax of Q ϕ, and that argmax is basically our policy.
 13. So this is the only place where the policy shows up.
 14. And conveniently enough, it shows up as an argument to the Q function, which means that as our policy changes, as our action ai prime changes, we do not need to generate new rollouts.
 15. You can almost think of this as a kind of model.
 16. The Q function allows you to sort of simulate what kind of values you want to get out of the model.
 17. So you can simulate the values you would get if you were to take different actions.
 18. And then, of course, you take the best action if you want to most improve your behavior.
-19. So this max approximates the value of pi prime, our greedy policy, at si prime.
+19. So this max approximates the value of π prime, our greedy policy, at si prime.
 20. And that's why we don't need new samples.
 21. We're basically using our Q function to simulate the value of new actions.
-22. So given a state and an action, the transition is actually independent of pi.
+22. So given a state and an action, the transition is actually independent of π.
 23. Right?
-24. If si and ai are fixed, no matter how much we change pi, si prime is not going to change, because pi only influences ai, and here ai is fixed.
+24. If si and ai are fixed, no matter how much we change π, si prime is not going to change, because π only influences ai, and here ai is fixed.
 25. So one way that you can think of Theta Q iteration kind of structurally is that you have this big bucket of different transitions, and what you'll do is you'll back up the values along each of those transitions, and each of those backups will improve your Q value.
 26. But you don't actually really care so much about which specific transitions they are, so long as they kind of cover up the value of each of those transitions.
 27. So you don't really care so much about which specific transitions they are, so long as they kind of cover up the value of each of those transitions.